tylergneill/Brucheion_tgn/README.md

 In the course of using Brucheion to visualize transcript data, one may make new discoveries, and it may become necessary to make changes to that textual data in the primary files (e.g., CTE, txt).
 In order to update Brucheion with the new changes, first one should be logged into the desired project.
 While logged in, go to the command line and run the cte2cex conversion script for the given project (i.e., with the project JSON file) along with the `-u` flag in order to update the database by overwriting it with the re-imported transcript data.
 The reloading of the new cex data into the database will produce a new tab in the browser confirming the operation.
 If the orthography normalization option in the cte2cex project config file is selected, this will also be redone at this time, again in its own new tab.

-> Note: All nodes in the database for any work mentioned in the CEX file being loaded will be deleted.
-Then, only those nodes for that work which are mentioned in the CEX file will be reinstated in the database according to the corresponding content in the newly loaded CEX file.

 See [separate cte2cex GitHub repo](https://github.com/tylergneill/cte2cex) for more.

 Image Archive Setup
 -------

+Images used with this fork are preprocessed by "tiling" or "slicing" them to produce Dynamic Zoom Images (DZI).
+For this, one can use Image Magick, VoidVolker's [MagickSlicer](https://github.com/VoidVolker/MagickSlicer), and some sort of automation workflow (see, e.g., [my own simple Python script here](https://github.com/tylergneill/loop_magick_slicer)).
+All sliced images for the DFG Nyāyabhāṣya project are currently available in a [private GitLab repo](https://gitlab.com/dfg_nbh/nbh).

-Before using Brucheion, Dynamic Zoom Image (DZI) files are to be placed within the folder `Brucheion/static/image_archive` in a folder sub-structure corresponding to the CITE URN protocol.
-For example, assuming a project titled "nyaya", with multiple witnesses among which is a "J1", with two versions "positive" and "negative", and with individual folio "37r" and "37v", the following CITE URNs
+In order for these sliced images to be found and used by Brucheion, they must here be manually placed within the folder `Brucheion/static/image_archive` in a nested folder sub-structure corresponding to the CITE URN protocol.
+For example, assuming an archive titled "nbh", with multiple witnesses among which is a "J1", with two versions "positive" and "negative", and with individual folios "37r" and "37v", the following CITE URNs

 ~~~~
-urn:cite2:nyaya:J1img.positive:J1_37r
-urn:cite2:nyaya:J1img.negative:J1_37v
+urn:cite2:nbh:J1img.positive:J1_37r
+urn:cite2:nbh:J1img.negative:J1_37v
 ~~~~

 would correspond to the following structure within `Brucheion/static/image_archive`

 ![screenshot](...)

-> Note: In the Sanskrit projects behind the present description, some pains have been taken to maintain a distinction between CTS URNs and CITE URNs as regards witness sigla.
+> Note: In the Sanskrit projects behind the present description, some pains have been taken to maintain a distinction between (logical) CTS URNs and (object) CITE URNs as regards witness sigla.
 Namely, manuscript sigla, which contain a letter or letters designating the script (D - Devanāgarī, S - Śāradā, ML - Malayalam, etc.), drop this element in the CITE URN.
 Thus "J1D" in the logically-oriented CTS URNs corresponds to "J1" in the physically-oriented CITE URNs.
 Thus, an example RDF triple relating the two types of URN reads:

 ~~~~
 urn:cts:sktlit:skt0001.nyaya002.J1D:3.1.1#urn:cite2:dse:verbs.v1:appearsOn:#urn:cite2:nbh:J1img.positive:J1_37r
 ~~~~

-> The point was to maintain the conceptual distinction between the two types of URNs, but such a distinction is by no means technically necessary here.
-Note also the similar difference in the workspace protocol ("skt0001.nyaya002") and the image archive subfolder ("nbh").
+> Note also the similar difference in the workspace protocol ("skt0001.nyaya002") and the image archive name ("nbh").
+The point here is a didactic one: to maintain the conceptual distinction between the two types of URNs.
+Such a distinction, however, is by no means technically necessary.

-The images are now ready to be found by Brucheion.
+Once positioned in this way, images are now ready for Brucheion to find and associate with text, whether through the Image Citation Editor (not used here, see below) or through relations imported in the CEX file.

 CEX Setup
 -----

+Transcripts can be prepared either in CTE (as in the DFG Nyāyabhāṣya project) or in plain-text (my own dissertation research on the Nyāyabhūṣaṇa); the associated cte2cex conversion tool accepts both.
+More importantly, these transcripts must have rather strict formatting, including milestones for both logical and physical transition points.
+Logical milestones (a.k.a. "chapter" or "passage identifiers") anticipate CTS URNs (see [here](https://www.homermultitext.org/hmt-doc/cite/texts/ctsoverview.html) and [here](http://cite-architecture.org/cts/) for background info on the CITE architecture): for example, "3.1.1" for book 1, section 1, verse 1 in the Nyāyabhāṣya.
+The format of physical milestones (a.k.a. "object identifiers" or more simply folio/page and line breaks) is assumed by cte2cex to consist of a "siglum" abbreviation of the source plus other material (e.g., "J1D_102r1", for witness J1D, folio 102, side r, line 1).
+For more on these specifications, see cte2cex's [input guidelines](https://github.com/tylergneill/cte2cex/blob/master/input_guidelines.md).

 All text material for a given project to be visualized in Brucheion is consolidated into a single CEX (`.cex`) file, which becomes the basis for the Bolt database (`.db`) file.
 A CEX file, as used here (further detail can be found [here](...)), is comprised of three blocks of data: